 Do you love feeding birds but have no garden?
 For those of us fortunate to have a private garden there are many options available; feeding poles, hanging feeders, bird baths.
 What about those who live in an apartment block?
-How on earth do you feed birds from an apartment balcony?
+How do you feed birds from an apartment balcony?